ALERT: Jobseekers are being fraudulently contacted by scammers. Click here to find out how to protect yourself from recruitment scams.

 The productivity of the Group’s fee earners.
 Calculated as total Group net fees (on a constant-currency basis) divided by the average number of consultants.

-Like-for-like fees per consultant increased by 1% YoY to £141.4k, and despite a 12% fee decrease, remained near record levels.
-Placements per consultant fell significantly as market conditions toughened through the year, notably in Perm.
-However, this was offset by our actions to drive higher average fees per placement, including positive mix effects and wage inflation benefitting fees.
+Like-for-like fees per consultant increased by 5% year-on-year to £145.6k, and despite a 11% LFL net fee decrease, was at record levels.
+Placements per consultant fell significantly as market conditions toughened through the year, notably in Permanent.
+However, this was offset by our actions to drive higher average fees per placement including positive mix effects and wage inflation benefitting fees.

 4. Conversion rate(3) (%)